 He had my kitchen knife – I lived alone in a basement suite – and I woke up at 3:08 am to see his crouched at the foot of my bed.
 It was actually the night of my grade 12 graduation, which I hadn’t attended.

 I screamed, and he shoved his hand down my throat.
 We wrestled for a bit, and he touched me.
 I somehow managed to get over to the side of the bed and turn on my clock radio.
 I blasted it, hoping someone would hear and come save me.
 He reached for the plug, and I was able to break free and run outside.
-I wrote about the whole experience in How I Survived an Attempted Rape in My Bedroom.
+I wrote about the whole experience in How I Dealt With an Intruder in My Bedroom in the Middle of the Night.

-That was almost thirty years ago, and just last night I was scared that someone would break into my house and try to rape me again.
-The consequences of being attacked, sexually assaulted, or raped never go away, do they?
+That was almost thirty years ago, and just last night I was scared that someone would break into my house again.
+The consequences of being attacked, sexually assaulted, or raped never go away :-(

 And it’s even worse when your husband or boyfriend doesn’t know how to support you.

-One of the consequences of being raped is that your loved ones often don’t know what to do or say.
-Your boyfriend may have certain ideas and opinions about your rape, but he has no idea what you’re really going through.
+One of the after effects of being raped is that your loved ones often don’t know what to do or say.
+Your boyfriend may have certain ideas and opinions about the assault, but he has no idea what you’re really going through.
+This is normal.
+Even another survivor doesn’t know exactly how you feel or what you’re going through.
+Only you know exactly how you feel, which makes this a journey you must walk alone.
+Find companions, people to support you, kindred spirits to connect with…but know that this is ultimately a journey you take alone.

 I taught grade 8 for three years, and one of my male students’ sisters was raped.
 My student had a very, very difficult time coping with his sister’s rape – his pain came out in different ways, all the time.
 He felt helpless, scared, and unable to help her deal with the rape.
 He was emotionally volatile, and would outburst in anger at the drop of a hat.